APT Visit Planner

 An example of where these diagnostics becomes most helpful arises for planning mosaic observations.
 The operations concept for normal mosaics is that APT looks for a time when all tiles of the mosaic can be scheduled at the same time.
 The larger the mosaic (that is, the more tiles that are specified), the more likely it will be that one or more tiles cannot get a guide star at the same time as the other tiles.
 When this happens, the entire mosaic is declared unschedulable by APT.
 It then becomes a process of understanding which tile or tiles caused the problem, and figuring out how to mitigate the problem.
 A separate article is available that details the process of splitting off problem tiles into separate observations.

 Finally, there are reports generated by the APT VP that can be viewed for further insight into how APT is breaking observations into visits, and how it calculates such things as the timing, pointing, and overheads involved.
 These reports are accessed the main APT menu, File → Export, and the reports of most interest are called the times file and the pointings file.
 (The report produced by the Smart Accounting tool is also available in this list.)
-At this writing, these files are not very user-friendly, but may provide some assistance in diagnosing the most problematic cases.
+For details about these files, see APT Export Files.